dlmscl/Cycle-Attention-Transformer/README.md

 ## **Dataset:**

 we use glioma and clear cell renal cell carcinoma(CCRCC) data from the TCGA.
 TCGA is a well-known cancer database, which has a lot of genomic information and cell slice image data.
 The dataset used in our work is the Glioma dataset from the TCGA-GBMLGG and CCRCC dataset from the TCGA-KIRC.
-The histology images, cell graphs and genomic features used in our work is consistent with those of Richard J. Chen et al. Found using the [following link](https://drive.google.com/drive/u/1/folders/1swiMrz84V3iuzk8x99vGIBd5FCVncOlf)(The model parameters stored are not the same as ours).
+The histology images, cell graphs and genomic features used in our work is consistent with those of Richard J. Chen et al. Found using the [following link](https://drive.google.com/drive/u/1/folders/1swiMrz84V3iuzk8x99vGIBd5FCVncOlf)(The checkpoints stored are not the same as ours).